 Workers in the maritime industry work hard for a living.
-After two decades of working in maritime law and representing injured seamen, George Vourvoulias knows well the pride that maritime workers take in their profession.
+After two decades of working in maritime law and representing injured seamen in Louisiana, George Vourvoulias knows the pride that maritime workers take in their profession.

 What is The Jones Act?